 The Osher Institute is a membership program exclusively for adults 50 and over.
 Students pay a membership fee that entitles them the full array of member benefits, to take courses at the Institute, and to attend special events and other activities for members.
 Osher classes are held during the day in easily accessible locations with ample parking.
 Courses are selected by a committee of members and teaching is tailored to meet the needs of the mature learner.

 You can visit our Lifelong Learning home page, and search for your class either by subject or by using the search box.
 Once you find the class you want, you can simply add the class to your cart and checkout online on our secure website.

 If you are not comfortable with online transactions, feel free to call us at 801-587-LIFE (5433) and we'll be happy to take your registration by phone.

-You may register up to the day of the class.
+You may register up to the night before the class.
 However, we encourage early registration for the following reasons:

 No. Anyone age 18 or older may take a Lifelong Learning class.

-The room number for your class is posted on each Annex entrance - check the sign each week, as classes sometimes move.
+The room number for your class is posted on TVs near each entrance to the Continuing Education building at 540 Arapeen Drive.
 You can also check the Lifelong Learning website the night before your class to confirm the class location.

 No. Lifelong Learning classes are affordably priced so the whole community can benefit.

 If you are a benefits-eligible University of Utah employee with more than six months of employment, you may use your 50% tuition reduction for Lifelong Learning classes.
 Contact the Benefits Office at 801-581-7447 with questions about your eligibility.
 You must complete the Tuition Reduction Application, which may be found at this page.
 This form needs to be completed once per semester.